The importance of touch

 “My mother was my first country, the first place I ever lived”

 Take a breath!
-The amazing thing about this situation is that you are both exactly where you are supposed to be - with each other.
-For new Mums it is to be expected that 3 or 4 days following the arrival of your baby that you feel a little emotional and overwhelmed.
-This is totally normal - you have just brought a new person into the world and it is good to let all the emotions flow.
-If you are finding however, that within a couple of weeks you are still feeling low in mood and very tearful, make sure you speak to your midwife who will be able to arrange additional support of visits.
+The amazing thing about this situation is that you are both exactly where you are supposed to be – with each other.
+For new Mums, it is to be expected that 3 or 4 days following the arrival of your baby, you feel a little emotional and overwhelmed.
+This is totally normal – you have just brought a new person into the world and it is good to let all the emotions flow.
+If you are finding however, that within a couple of weeks you are still feeling low in mood and very tearful, make sure you speak to your midwife who will be able to arrange additional support.

-Partners are often forgotten when a new baby comes along but it is so important that all of the changes mentioned are happening for them too so it is really important that you all keep checking in with each other.
+Partners are often forgotten when a new baby comes along but the same goes for them too – keep checking in with each other.

-Just as someone immigrating to a new and exciting land may have to, your baby needs to learn all about their new home and everything that goes on within it.
-Their first means of doing this is through touch - your baby’s first language.
-It has long been known that Inuit and African babies cry far less than their Western counterparts and one of the main differences is that these babies are very rarely separated from human touch.
+One of the best ways to help your baby learn all about their new home and everything that goes on within it is through touch – your baby’s first language.
+It has long been known that Inuit and African babies cry far less than their Western counterparts – one of the main differences is that these babies are very rarely separated from human touch.